 The term ‘revolution’ is used to describe a motion, wherein an object moves in a circular direction around an object or centre, in a fixed path or orbit.
 It involves travelling around an axis outside the object, i.e. external axis.

-The distance travelled by an object, in one revolution, around the circle, is nothing but its circumference.
+The distance traveled by an object, in one revolution, around the circle, is nothing but its circumference.
 The time taken by an object to complete one revolution around the circle is known as the period, represented by T.

 Key Difference Between Rotation and Revolution